towersvault/shinpokered/README.md

   - Can't use surf/teleport/escape rope to escape from trainer encounters
   - Fixed trainer escape glitch via blacking out from a wild battle
   - Can't fish or surf in the bases of statues
+  - Can no longer fish or surf using the right wall corner tile on the SS Anne
   - Seafoam islands fast current applied to the right steps on floor B3
   - Each of the two boulder puzzles in seafoam islands will fully reset until completed
   - The boulder switches never reset while inside victory road and they will always reset upon leaving